tweag/cybersourcery/README.md

 # Cybersourcery

 A pain removal gem for working with Cybersource Secure Acceptance Silent Order POST.
-Provides Cybersource proxy services, using VCR, for automated testing.

 ## Features